GPII/universal/documentation/SolutionsRegistryFormat.md

         "options": {
             "filename": "${{environment}.HOME}\\mySettings.ini"
         },
+        "supportedSettings": [
+            "appsettingA",
+            "appsettingB",
+            ...
+            "appsettingZ"
+        ],
         "capabilities": []
     }
 }
 ```

 The important thing to notice here is that this solution example has two references to settingsHandler - one XMLHandler which has been given a reference `myconf` and an INIHandler referred to as `otherconf`.

+Note also the `supportedSettings` option.
+If a solution only has a single settingsHandler block, all the settings will be passed to that handler by default.
+But in case there are multiple settingsHandlers, the system needs some way of determining which settings to apply to which handler.
+The `supportedSettings` directive is used for this:
+* If a `supportedSettings` option is supplied, only those settings listed there will be applied to the settingsHandler
+* If one or more settingsHandlers do not contain a `supportedSettings` directive, all settings will be applied to those handler

 ### configure, restore, start and stop
 These four lifecycle blocks have different meanings to the system but has the same format.
 Their meanings are the following: